gkotian/gkotian.github.io/travels/_posts/2010-06-02-colombia-oh-yeah.md

 categories:
 - Colombia
 - Ecuador
-excerpt: Since I had no guidebook for Colombia, I asked other travelers in my hostel and gathered some information from those who had already been there.
 ---

 Since I had no guidebook for Colombia, I asked other travelers in my hostel and